 The Strathearn Art Walk SECLA stage strives to bring an eclectic slice of the Edmonton music scene throughout our annual event.
-Located in the beer gardens, stage sponsor South East Community League Association brings you live entertainment while you enjoy food and beverages from our partners including Blindman Brewing, Strathcona Spirits, and much more!
+Located in the beer gardens, stage sponsor South East Community League Association brings you live entertainment while you enjoy food and beverages from our partners including Blindman Brewing, Strathcona Spirits, and many others!
 This year's lineup brings established local musicians and scrappy up-and-comers ready to set a stellar mood for the day.

-Kids are welcome in the beer garden!
+Kids and dogs are welcome in the beer gardens!

 Five albums in, this sexy-psycho-surf band have been putting audiences on dance floor from Nashville to Edmonton for over a decade.
 Glam pop for prairie surfers, this power trio will keep the party going in the right direction.

 We are proud to announce Mariel Buckley and her band on the SECLA stage this year!
 Few performers combine the lyrical heartfelt authenticity of classic country music with the steely-eyed intensity that compels an audience's attention like Alberta's Mariel Buckley.
 Amidst a sea of neon-Nashville superstars, Buckley offers a crunchy roots alternative.
 It's the kind of sound many musicians take years searching for and the arrival of Buckley's spectacular sophomore album, Driving in the Dark, proves that she hasn't taken a moment for granted.